davidsherlock/edd-commission-notes/README.md

 **add_note( $note = '' )**

+Add a note to the commission record.
+Returns the new note if added successfully, false otherwise.

 ~~~~
 $notes = new EDDC_Notes( $commission->id );
 $notes->add_note( 'Hello Friend' );
 ~~~~

 **get_notes_count()**

+Get the total number of notes we have after parsing.

 ~~~~
 $notes = new EDDC_Notes( $commission->id );